 Macy’s Inc (M.N) said sales and margins in the current quarter would be hurt by disruptions at U.S. West Coast ports, and the retailer forecast full-year profit and revenue that fell short of analysts’ expectations.

-The following announced levels from carriers are for implemented GRI’s and/or PSS effective for February 9th
+The following announced levels from carriers are for implemented GRI’s and/or PSS effective for March 9th